-Nursing Home Abuse & Neglect
+Nursing Home Negligence

 Frequently, residents in nursing homes are severely injured.
 Due to the absence of a comprehensive plan of care, patients fall from their beds, develop bedsores and suffer from malnutrition.
-Residents that suffer from Alzheimer’s and dementia sometimes are ignored by the staff at facilities where they live.
+Residents that suffer from Alzheimer’s and dementia sometimes are ignored by the staff at the facilities where they live.
 At a vulnerable time in their life, older people are often left alone and are uncared for.
 That often results in injuries that compromise an already delicate situation.

 If you believe a loved one is not receiving the care that the law requires, contact our office to discuss your concerns.

 When your beloved elders are unable to care for themselves, you look to the medical professionals in nursing homes to care for them.
-You place your trust in the nurses, doctors and aides that they will make sure our grandmothers, grandfathers, uncles and aunts are provided for.
+You place your trust in the nurses, doctors, and aides that they will make sure our grandmothers, grandfathers, uncles, and aunts are provided for.

 When that trust is broken and your loved one is injured due to the negligence of a member of the nursing home medical staff, you deserve justice!